MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/dpm/manage-telemetry.md

 3. Select the diagnostic and usage data sharing preference from the options displayed and then select **OK**.

     > [!NOTE]
-    > We recommend you to read the [Privacy Statement](https://privacy.microsoft.com/privacystatement) before you select an option.
+    > We recommend you to read the [Privacy Statement](https://privacy.microsoft.com/privacystatement) before you select an option:
     > - To turn on telemetry, select **Yes, I am willing to send data to Microsoft**.
     > - To turn off telemetry, select **No, I prefer not to send data to Microsoft**.